Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/logic-in-computer-science/notes/CSSD205_Introduction_to_Propositional_Logic.md

 - ¬ q = Mary will not get any money
 - k = James family will be happy
 - Therefore: ¬ p ⇒ (¬q ∧k)

+### TRY:

+Translate the following sentences given the following statements.

+- My shirt is gray and my shorts are not.
+- I am not wealthy but I like quality things.
+If I go to the mall then I will buy shoes.
+- If Harry comes to work today then I will borrow his bag and I will take it to the program.